Dashboard customization

 </div>

-Widget customization examples
+## Widget customization examples

-Pinned relations as a sidebar
+### Pinned relations as a sidebar

-Here is a simple bit of CSS I use on my session log (Entity list widget, in preview mode showing the latest Journal) to turn pinned relations into a sidebar, similar to pins on the entity itself.
+Here is a simple bit of CSS I use on my session log (*Entry list widget, in preview mode showing the latest Journal*) to turn pinned relations into a sidebar, similar to pins on the entry itself.
 I use it to show the session’s participating player characters, along with a link to the previous session log.
 Additional styling can be used, but I am only showing the positioning and spacing properties below to get you started.

 /* Turn the content area into a 2-column grid */